hashicorp/terraform-provider-azurerm/website/docs/r/resource_group_cost_management_view.html.markdown

 A `aggregation` block supports the following:

 * `name` - (Required) The name which should be used for this aggregation.
-Changing this forces a new Cost Management View for a Subscription to be created.
+Changing this forces a new Cost Management View for a Resource Group to be created.

 * `column_name` - (Required) The name of the column to aggregate.
-Changing this forces a new Cost Management View for a Subscription to be created.
+Changing this forces a new Cost Management View for a Resource Group to be created.

 ---